zhouhufeng/FAVORannotator/Docs/Tutorial/Demos/FASRC.md

 ##

 ## FAVORannotator runs smoothly on FASRC slurm cluster.
 Like many other slurm cluster, FASRC has PostgreSQL installed.
-And we can quickly boot up the PostgreSQL, on different nodes that vastely boost the performance and enables the parallel computing.
+And we can quickly boot up the PostgreSQL, on different nodes that vastly boost the performance and enables the parallel computing.

 ## 1. Download the FAVORannotator data file from the FAVOR website: [http://favor.genohub.org](http://favor.genohub.org/).